Creating Routes

 This route is currently unassigned.
 To see how to assign a route, read on below.

-Assigning a Route
+Assigning a route

 curl --request POST 'https://api.samsara.com/fleet/routes' \